guillheu/DeSign/README.md

 ### **"Managing a MySQL database is such a pain, do you have a tool that can help me ?"**
 [Yes](https://www.mysql.com/products/workbench/).
 Note that this tool cannot create a database.
 However, [this docker container will](https://hub.docker.com/_/mysql).

+### **"How do I import your Eclipse project into my IDE ?"**
+I have not yet looked into making my project fully portable.
+If you are having trouble with importing the sources, [please check existing issues, or submit a new one](https://github.com/guillheu/DeSign/issues/)